timothyba/RAGLight/README.md

-# RAG Example
+# RAGLight

-## Introduction

-This project demonstrates the use of **Retrieval-Augmented Generation (RAG)** to enhance the capabilities of a Large Language Model (LLM) by combining document retrieval with natural language inference.
+RAGLight is a lightweight and modular framework for implementing Retrieval-Augmented Generation (RAG).
+It enhances the capabilities of Large Language Models (LLMs) by combining document retrieval with natural language inference.
-The application leverages **Ollama** to serve the LLM and utilizes vector embeddings for efficient document similarity searches.
+Designed for simplicity and flexibility, RAGLight leverages Ollama for LLM interaction and vector embeddings for efficient document similarity searches, making it an ideal tool for building context-aware AI solutions.

 ---